thevahidal/soul/docs/auth.md

 The auth system consists of:

 - Users
-- Permissions: Binary (yes/no) flags designating whether a user may perform a certain task.
-- Default Permissions
-- Roles: A generic way of applying labels and permissions to more than one user.
+- Roles and Permissions: A generic way of applying labels and permissions to more than one user.
 - A password hashing system
 - APIs for logging in users or restricting content
+- JWT based access tokens

 The authentication system in Soul aims to be very generic and doesn't provide some features commonly found in web authentication systems, such as: